mablack/cordova-diagnostic-plugin/README.md

 Runtime permissions only apply if the device/emulator the app is running on has Android 6.0 or above.
 If the app is running on Android 5.x or below, runtime permissions do not apply - all permissions are granted at installation time.

 This plugin supports [checking](#getpermissionauthorizationstatus) and [requesting](#requestruntimepermission) of Android runtime permissions.

-#### Android runtime permissions build requirements

-In order to support Android 6 runtime permissions, this plugin must depend on Android Support Library v23+, which means you __must build using SDK v23 or above__.
-This means using [Cordova Android platform](https://github.com/apache/cordova-android)@5.0.0 or above:

-    cordova platform add android@5.0.0

-Attempting to build with API 22 or below will result in a build error.

-You must also make sure your build environment has __Android Support Library v23+__ installed via the Android SDK Manager.

 #### "Dangerous" runtime permissions